GalaxyGamingBoy/6502-Microcontroller/journal.md

 ![6502Microcontroller-IO](https://github.com/user-attachments/assets/b5fef0bb-743d-4e72-83b9-a8dff2bd747e)

 Now for the main board design, I've also added a USB-C & DC Barrel Jack power source.
 For the Interrupts I have exposed a header that using jumper cables one will be able to select where the interrupt gets chosen from.
-Last thing to note is that the crystal oscillator now exposes a header for override the board oscillator with an external
+Last thing to note is that the crystal oscillator now exposes a header for override the board oscillator with an external oscillator if needed, controlled via the tristate pin

 ![6502Microcontroller](https://github.com/user-attachments/assets/5d55f149-d996-4ec2-a4f2-f499ea7c2578)